lmoellendorf/serial-interface-cli/README.md

 Command Line Interface to easily send and receive serial messages from and to devices using the STACKFORCE [serial-interface-mac](https://github.com/stackforce/serial-interface-mac).

+## Get Precompiled Binaries

+### Windows

+Precompiled binaries for Windows can be found in the [releases](https://github.com/stackforce/serial-interface-cli/releases) section. **Please note that currently Windows binaries have been tested under Windows 10 only.**

+### Linux

+DEB packages will be soon available.

 ## Build instructions

 The STACKFORCE serial-interface-cli uses CMake as build system.